Athletes and coaches agree - it makes you feel good

 Jon Gestl explains how massage can aid training, performance and recovery from injury

-In all types of massage the therapist has specific aims in mind, and in sport we focus on the individual needs of the athlete.
-With the ever growing number of people taking part in sport, combined with the increasing competitiveness and intensity of physical exercise, the demand for sports massage is also increasing and becoming more and more recognised as a skill which may aid recovery and enhance performance.
+In all types of massage, the therapist has specific aims in mind, and in sport, we focus on the individual needs of the athlete.
+With the ever-growing number of people taking part in sport, combined with the increasing competitiveness and intensity of physical exercise, the demand for sports massage is also increasing and becoming more and more recognised as a skill that may aid recovery and enhance performance.

 Research shows that the massage you get to relieve stress can also have a positive effect on your muscle-building capabilities and fitness level.